wtfzambo/glue-devcontainer-template/README.md

 > **Note**
 >
-> The created container will follow this pattern:
+> The name of the created container will follow this pattern:
 >
 > `<workspace-folder-name>_<username>_glue-pyspark-poetry_devcontainer`
 >